The First 15 Things You Should Check for in a Hotel Room

 What are the cleaning protocols?

 As people begin to get out again and consider a hotel stay, hotels will want to instill confidence by ensuring a thorough room cleaning; some hotels may even implement specific guidelines or a certification process to help their guests feel safe and comfortable.
 In an interview with The Points Guy, Scott Berman from the Hospitality & Leisure Group at PricewaterhouseCoopers in Miami states that conversations about updated cleaning protocols are turning into guidelines, which will “eventually turn into brand standards.”
 Check to see what standards your chosen hotel has set before you go.
+Make sure you also read up on these new hotel trends before booking your next place to stay.

 Which surfaces need to be wiped?